michaelgpearce/resume/README.md

 ### Jan 2010 - Oct 2016, Director of Engineering / Lead Software Engineer, Rafter / Bookrenter.com, San Mateo, CA.

-Rafter (formerly BookRenter.com) is an education materials platform written in a combination of Ruby/Rails and React.
+[Rafter](http://rafter.com) (formerly BookRenter.com, currently out of business) is an education materials platform written in a combination of Ruby/Rails and React.
 Responsibilities include providing leadership to multiple tracks of product development, management of numerous software engineers at all experience levels, evaluating and evengelizing new technologies, design and development for a $80M/year e-commerce website, and large scale refactorings of core domain objects into services.

 * Director of engineering - provided leadership to a team of 10 engineers.
 Worked with engineering team to transition our front end architecture to React.
 Instituted bi-weekly demonstations among the product/design/engineering teams.
 Coordinated and lead engineering team's maintenance projects.
 Continued and lead tradition of "Rafter Hacks" for developers to try new technologies and build new tools on a bi-annual basis.